 Several of the public policies that negatively impact affordable housing in Oak Park are not under the control of Village government.
 Nonetheless, the Village is an active and supportive partner to area nonprofit housing developers and other organizations involved in the creation of affordable housing opportunities for Oak Park residents.
 In addition to the Village's willingness to work with affordable housing developers, the Village implements several programs and initiatives to address existing barriers to affordable housing that can be funded by CDBG and other funds.
-These include some of the following initiatives:
+Several of these initiatives are listed below.

 - The Village will continue to operate the CDBG-funded Small Rental Rehab housing program, which assists owners of rental properties in rehabilitating their rental units.
+The property must be either a single-family detached rental dwelling or a multi-family rental building with fewer than eight units.
+A minimum project budget is \$2,000 per rental unit and the maximum is up to \$5,000 per rental unit, inclusive of contingency.
 The program provides forgivable loan funds to rental owners to correct code violations and serious housing quality deficiencies.
-The owners will be contracted to rent 51% of their rental units to low- and moderate-income households at affordable rents for at least two years. - The Village administers a Single Family Housing Rehabilitation Program.
-Under this program, low- and moderate-income homeowners may qualify for no-interest loans to correct code violations and serious housing quality deficiencies.
+The owners will be contracted to rent 51% of their rental units to low and moderate-income households, at affordable rents for at least two years. - The Village will continue to administer a Single Family Housing Rehabilitation Program.
+Under this program, low and moderate-income homeowners may qualify for no-interest loans to correct code violations and serious housing quality deficiencies.
 The program is funded using an established revolving loan fund comprised of recaptured CDBG loan funds.
-This program usually goes hand in hand with a Lead Hazard Reduction Grant program, which is primarily funded by CDBG but also will benefit from a newer grant from Cook County, which is called the Lead Poisoning Prevention Program Grant. - Though not funded by CDBG, the Village of Oak Park will continue its Multi-family Housing Incentives Program which provides grants to owners of multi-family apartment buildings.
+This program usually goes hand in hand with a Lead Hazard Reduction Grant program, which is primarily funded by CDBG but also will benefit from a newer grant from Cook County.
+The new Cook County grant is called the Lead Poisoning Prevention Program Grant. - Though not funded by CDBG, the Village of Oak Park will continue its Multi-family Housing Incentives Program, which provides grants to owners of multi-family apartment buildings.
 Owners are required to provide matching funds.
 Funds are to be used to improve the marketability of specific apartment units and for major system repairs.
 In exchange for the grants, multi-family owners commit to listing vacancies with the Oak Park Regional Housing Center.
 The Oak Park Regional Housing Center engages in affirmatively furthering fair housing choices to ensure that the Village maintains its diversity.